fraxy-v/ccpython_course/assignments.md

 os.popen("qsub my_bash_script.sh")
 ```

 Explanation: Why do we want to submit a bash script instead of a python script as we do in the previous exercise?
-That's because not all nodes have Python installed so if tweak the parameters `#PBS -lnodes=1:ppn=8:RAM32GB,walltime=1440:00:00` we might end up on a node that will return an error.
+That's because not all nodes have Python installed so by tweaking the parameters `#PBS -lnodes=1:ppn=8:RAM32GB,walltime=1440:00:00` we might end up on a node that will return an error.